NoahTheDuke/splint/docs/develop-new-rule.md

 [How to ns]: https://stuartsierra.com/2016/clojure-how-to-ns.html
 [Alessandra Sierra]: https://www.lambdasierra.com/2022/hello

 When contributing new rules to Splint, the examples must follow a specific format: They start with `Examples:` surrounded by blank lines, and then alternating `; avoid` and `; prefer` lines.
-All of the lines after `Examples:` will be wrapped in code fences marked as `clojure`
+All of the lines after `Examples:` will be wrapped in code fences marked as `clojure`.

 For example, `lint/assoc-fn`: